Monday, August 15, 2011

 Making this is really easy, especially when you have the mould, all you need to do is fill it up with the rice and tuna, then press it down to form a triangle.
 But you can just shape it using clingwrap if you don't have the mould, and wrap it with a regular sheet of seaweed that has been cut in half.
 Please find the recipe after the jump.

 Samgak Kimbap with Tuna

-4 cups cooked sushi rice, mixed with 2 tbsp vinegar, 1 tbsp sugar and 1 tsp of salt
+4 cups cooked sushi (short-grain) rice, mixed with 2 tbsp vinegar, 1 1/2 tbsp caster sugar and 3/4 tsp of salt

 Seaweed for Samgak Kimbap

 1 small can tuna, drained well

 1 1/2 tsp light soy sauce (or to taste)

 2 tsp brown sugar

 1 tsp sesame oil